rssalessio/Pure-Exploration-with-Feedback-Graphs/README.md

 # Pure-Exploration-with-Feedback-Graph

-Pure Exploration with Feedback Graphs.
+Pure Exploration with Feedback Graphs, AISTATS 2025.

-Authors: Alessio Russo, Yichen Song, Aldo Pacchiano.
+*Authors*: Alessio Russo, Yichen Song, Aldo Pacchiano.

-License: MIT
+*License*: MIT

 Please, refer to the main paper for more details.